kmio11/jsond/README.md

 # jsond
-jsond is a dynamic JSON handling library for Go, designed to provide flexible and dynamic access to JSON data structures.
+jsond is a dynamic JSON handling library for Go.
+It provides a simple and flexible way to parse and manipulate JSON data.

+## Features
+- **Dynamic JSON parsing**: Parse JSON data into a dynamic structure that can be easily navigated and manipulated.
+- **Flexible Data Access**: Access data in the JSON structure using a simple Get method.
+You can retrieve data by index for arrays or by key for objects.
+- **Data Modification**: Modify data in the JSON structure using the Set method.
+You can set data by index for arrays or by key for objects.
+- **Type Conversion**: Easily convert a value into a specified type using Unmarshal / Marshal functions.

 ## Installation
 ```bash